Anthony29M/Anthony29M.github.io/README.md

 Computer science student working on a 4+1 masters.
 Currently Al engineer intern working on AI Education software.
 Loves outdoors, games, and basketball.

 #### Anthony Mendizabal
 I'm Anthony, a junior CS major at LMU.
 I'm interested in joining the gaming industry or becoming an (IT) tech supoort specialist.
-I love playing/watching soccer and I love to cook.
+I love playing/watching soccer and my favorite team is FC Barcelona.

 #### Brandon Bazile
 I'm Brandon, a junior CS major at LMU.